azukaar/electron-css/readme.md

 [![NPM](https://nodei.co/npm/electron-css.png)](https://npmjs.org/package/electron-css)

-Easiest framework agnostic Style in JS library.
-Use with React, Angular or vanilla JS.
-Compatible with both CSS and JSON syntax.
+Proper, framework agnostic Style in JS library, without any of the fuss of CSS

 JSFIddle : https://jsfiddle.net/wrme0pz7/45/

 # Style in JS ?

 Electron-css is born with this idea that css-in-jss is always doomed to look like CSS mutated in some JSON format.
-The idea here is to get rid of the assumption that the style is going to be converted to CSS, to think "outside of the stylesheet".
+The point here is to get rid of the assumption that the style is going to be converted to CSS, to think "outside of the stylesheet".
 One of the golden rule of the design of Electron-css is : never use any selector (at all).
 Then you might wonder "Why is it called electron-css then?" ...well, I'm just bad at naming things.